 Shah Jahan, in addition to giving Agra its greatest claim to fame, was also responsible for beginning its decline, as decided to shift his capital toShahjahanabad, which we now know as Old Delhi, in 1658.

 Though Aurangzeb ordered a move back, this too was short lived, as he moved his headquarters down south toAurangabad to be focus on his wars.
 Agra declined, and so did the Mughal Empire.
-The city was eventually captured by the Marathas, who renamed it back to Agra.
+The city was eventually captured by the Marathas, he returned back to Agra.
 In 1803, it came under the British and the city was incorporated into the state of Uttar Pradesh.

 Tongas (not so common these days), Auto-rickshaws and cycle-rickshawsare available everywhere, the best way to experience the city is to take a walk on the Mall Road (Sadar).
 The street is full of handicraft and leather goods shops.